torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 After these preparations you'll now enter the main part:

- * Unless you are already running the latest 'mainline' Linux kernel, better go and install it for the reporting process.
-Testing and reporting with the latest 'stable' Linux can be an acceptable alternative in some situations; during the merge window that actually might be even the best approach, but in that development phase it can be an even better idea to suspend your efforts for a few days anyway.
+ * Unless you are already running the latest 'mainline' GNU/Linux kernel, better go and install it for the reporting process.
+Testing and reporting with the latest 'stable' GNU/Linux can be an acceptable alternative in some situations; during the merge window that actually might be even the best approach, but in that development phase it can be an even better idea to suspend your efforts for a few days anyway.
 Whatever version you choose,